Dino-Corry/simple_shell/README.md

  It's a recreation of the <kbd>sh</kbd> shell a command line interpreter.
 This program has the exact same output as <kbd>sh</kbd> <kbd>(/bin/sh)</kbd> as well as the exact same error output
  ## File Structure

-hese are the files with the custom funtions and system calls, each one contains a brief description:
+These are the files with the custom funtions and system calls, each one contains a brief description:

 |   ***File***                                  |  ***Description**		 	     |
 |-----------------------------------------------|--------------------------------------------|